 Lizardstripe, Brokenstar's foster mother, definitely counts.
 When she was given Brokenkit to take care of, she keeps biting him, scratching him, and doing whatever to keep him from being loved.
 It's perhaps thanks to her that Brokenstar is the evil tyrant we see today.

 Tigerstar is also this to his son, Hawkfrost.
-He doesn't care at all for his son even after he follows him to the grave, but is rather affable to his son, Brambleclaw.
+He doesn't care at all for his son even after he follows him to the grave, but is rather affable (albeit rather manipulative) to his older son, Brambleclaw.

 The Watcher by James Howe (of Bunnicula fame): The title character whose real name is Margaret, is violently abused by her father, while her mother is too weak or fearful to intervene.
 Her father tries to murder her by drowning her in the kitchen sink, but the two other main characters rescue her and her mother finally turns against her dad.